ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 One of the nice-to-have features I used was query ranges for CSS media queries.
 It's another feature I've long-awaited since media queries were first introduced.
 Oh, and I used the `,` operator of media queries for the first time!

+And I tried out container queries for the first time.
+I will write another, more in depth article about using them!

 Lastly, I used some `position: sticky` on the sidebar if the viewport height is tall enough.
 Not super new or the first time I've used the feature but still a nice addition.

 ## Where my blog is going from here